 Yuzu Dashi Mushroom Marinade

-- In a pot, combine 3 cups of dashi broth, ½ cup of mushroom broth, 2 tsp of green yuzu, and ½ tsp of red yuzu.
+- In a pot, combine 3 cups of dashi broth, ½ cup of mushroom broth, 2 teaspoon of green yuzu, and ½ teaspoon of red yuzu.

 - Heat on high to almost a boil and stir until ingredients are well incorporated.